microsoft/fhir-server/samples/kubernetes/README.md

 # Running Microsoft FHIR server for Azure in Kubernetes

 The Microsoft FHIR server for Azure can be deployed in a Kubernetes cluster.
-This document describes how to deploy and configure [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/).
+This document describes how to deploy and configure [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/) to be able to run the FHIR server in it.
 Specifically, it describes how to install [Azure Service Operator](https://github.com/Azure/azure-service-operator) in the cluster to allow easy deployment of managed databases (Azure SQL or Cosmos DB).
 The repo contains a [helm](https://helm.sh) chart that leverages the Azure Service Operator to deploy and configure both FHIR service and backend database.

 ## Deploy and configure AKS cluster

-In order to provision the FHIR server in AKS, you need the following provisioned:
+In order to provision the FHIR server in AKS, you need the following:

 1. [AKS cluster](https://docs.microsoft.com/azure/aks/kubernetes-walkthrough)
 1. [Azure Service Operator](https://github.com/Azure/azure-service-operator)